ogivuk/quake3js/README.md

 You can run it on your local x64 Linux based machine or even on your Raspberry Pi.

+The provided image is open-source and built from scratch with the goal to enable you to run a stateless and an immutable container, according to the best practices.

 Supported architectures:

 * the image supports multiple architectures: `x86-64` and `arm32`